 3 Justification

 Currently, SA5 has an ongoing closed control loop related work item - Enhanced Closed loop SLS Assurance (870030 - eCOSLA), which mainly focuses on the closed control loop for SLS assurance.
 At the meantime, there are several active autonomous network related work items in SA5, such as ANL, IDMS, eMDAS, eSON, EE5GPLUS etc., these work items have identified many use cases supporting autonomous networks, some of the use cases or combination of these use cases may need continuous iteration steps to support autonomous network.
 For example, Fault Management is mentioned in ANL (TS 28.100) and eMDAS (draft TS 28.104), for autonomous network, a closed control loop may be needed to continuously perform the health assurance of the network.
 Another example is Energy Saving, which is mentioned in EE5GPLUS (TS 28.310) and eMDAS (draft TS 28.104), for autonomous network, a closed control loop may be needed to continuously perform the energy efficiency assurance of the network.

-As the mechanism defined in eCOSLA is mainly focuses on the closed control loop for SLS assurance, the AssuranceGoal is based on serviceProfile or sliceProfile, and the attributes in serviceProfile and sliceProfile cannot fully cover the controlling of the closed control loops for the fault management or energy efficiency assurance.
+The mechanism defined in eCOSLA may be general for closed control loops governance, but the existing use cases in TS 28.535 are all SLS assurance related, therefore it is necessary to take further study to identify whether the existing closed control loop mechanism is fully suitable for all kind of closed control loops or it needs to be enhanced.
+And the existing solution of the closed control loop mechanism obviously focuses on the closed control loop for SLS assurance, because the AssuranceGoal is based on serviceProfile or sliceProfile, and the attributes in serviceProfile and sliceProfile cannot fully cover the controlling of the closed control loops for the fault management or energy efficiency assurance.
 And from monitoring point of view, the consumer may need more detailed information of the closed control loop status, not only the lifecycle phase which includes Preparation, Commissioning, Operation and Decommissioning.

-So for these cases and the other potential closed control loops, the corresponding controlling and monitoring of the closed control loop need to be studied.
+So it is proposed to study the closed control loops of the other use cases first, and check whether these use cases can be covered by the mechanism defined in eCOSLA.
+If all the use cases can be covered by eCOSLA directly, then no new WID is needed; and if some use cases can be covered by eCOSLA directly, but all other use cases can be covered by eCOSLA after enhancement, then a new WID to enhance the mechanism in eCOSLA is needed; and if some use cases cannot be covered by eCOSLA, even if eCOSLA is enhanced, then a new WID to define a new closed control loop governance mechanism is needed.

 4 Objective